This toolkit is funded by donations - any contributions are appreciated.

 Cancer Rehab

-In 2017 I was lucky enough to meet Lou James, the founder of the organisation inn London.
-Lou is a Physiotherapist and she explained the work she and other trained Pinc & Steel support others.
+Pete says, “In 2017, I was lucky enough to meet Lou James, the founder of the organisation in London.
+Lou is a physiotherapist, and she explained the work she and others trained Pinc & Steel do to support others."

 Healthy Eating and living with cancer